 By eliminated expensive travel fares, you can enjoy spending more money on meals out, and activities.

-Sardinia is not particularly cheap when you compare it to its Mediterraneanian neighbors, but it is considerably better value than the Italian mainland.
+Sardinia is not particularly cheap when you compare it to its Mediterraneanian neighbours, but it is considerably better value than the Italian mainland.
 It is the beautiful beaches, breathtaking nature, and the ancient culture that lives on which brings tourists from across Europe to this island.
 You’ll find that the trains and buses are reasonably priced.
 The island isn’t small, but you can drive from the southern tip to the north in 3 hours, meaning that you don’t have to splash out a lot of cash to navigate around the sites and destinations of the island.

 It is possible to visit Sardinia on a budget.
 You do have options such as camping, hostels, or even couch surfing allowing you to travel on a shoestring budget but it might not be the traditional holiday experience which you look for.